 They call it retail therapy for a reason.
-Studies have shown that acquiring new stuff releases dopamine, a hormone response which may date back to a time when things were not so accessible.
+Studies have shown that acquiring new stuff releases dopamine, a hormone response which may date back to a time when life was harder.
 This ‘scarcity impulse’ is a survival mechanism, even though it doesn’t make much sense now with mass production, Kmart and Amazon.
 All you need is a credit card and an internet connection, and you get a hit of dopamine there and then, even before the postman delivers.
 Anticipation of the item is often just as rewarding as receipt of it.

 Shopping can solve problems in your life.
 If you’re cold in winter you buy a coat and if chopping the vegetables is a chore, you get new knives.
 But a lot of our shopping is less functional than that.
 Advertising is powerful.
 Certain purchases might make you feel part of a tribe.
 And in a time of worldwide uncertainty purchasing is also a welcome distraction and a convenient mode of control.
 Click and check out and you have done something productive – what’s not to like?

 Also just like a peacock’s feathers attract a mate, having stuff can be considered a modern-day evolutionary fitness marker.